2021 Investment Climate Statements: United Kingdom

 Under Section 66 of the Arbitration Act, the court’s permission is required for an international arbitral award to be enforced in the UK.
 Once the court has given permission, judgment may be entered in terms of the arbitral award and enforced in the same manner as a court judgment or order.
 Permission will not be granted by the court if the party against whom enforcement is sought can show that (a) the tribunal lacked substantive jurisdiction and (b) the right to raise such an objection has not been lost.

 There are two alternative procedures that can be followed in order to enforce an award.
 The first is to seek leave of the court for permission to enforce.
 The second is to begin an action on the award, seeking the same relief from the court as set out in the tribunal’s award.
 Enforcement of an award made in the jurisdiction may be opposed by challenging the award.
-However, the court also may refuse to enforce an award that is unclear, does not specify an amount, or offends public policy.
+The court may also, however, refuse to enforce an award that is unclear, does not specify an amount, or offends public policy.
 Enforcement of a foreign award may be opposed on any of the limited grounds set out in the New York Convention.
 A stay may be granted for a limited time pending a challenge to the order for enforcement.
 The court will consider the likelihood of success and whether enforcement of the award will be made more or less difficult as a result of the stay.
 Conditions that might be imposed on granting the stay include such matters as paying a sum into court.
 Where multiple awards are to be rendered, the court may give permission for the tribunal to continue hearing other matters, especially where there may be a long delay between awards.
-UK courts have a good record of enforcing arbitral awards.
-The courts will enforce an arbitral award in the same way that they will enforce an order or judgment of a court.
-At the time of writing, there are no examples of the English courts enforcing awards which were set aside by the courts at the place of arbitration.

 Most awards are complied with voluntarily.
 If the party against whom the award was made fails to comply, the party seeking enforcement can apply to the court.
 The length of time it takes to enforce an award which complies with the requirements of the New York Convention will depend on whether there are complex objections to enforcement which require the court to investigate the facts of the case.
 If a case raises complex issues of public importance the case could be appealed to the Court of Appeal and then to the Supreme Court.
 This process could take around two years.
 If no complex objections are raised, the party seeking enforcement can apply to the court using a summary procedure that is fast and efficient.
 There are time limits relating to the enforcement of the award.
 Failure to comply with an award is treated as a breach of the arbitration agreement.
 An action on the award must be brought within six years of the failure to comply with the award or 12 years if the arbitration agreement was made under seal.
 If the award does not specify a time for compliance, a court will imply a term of reasonableness.